Programs For You

 - When applying for a new job, hiring managers look at education.

-The best-paying and often most satisfying jobs require training and education and that comes from first getting a GED, then a college degree.
+The best-paying and often most satisfying jobs require training and education and that comes from first getting a GED.

 - Adults without a high school diploma are three times as likely to be unemployed as those with college degrees.

-- Colleges and universities require a GED before accepting students without high school diplomas.
+- Colleges, universities, and trade schools require a GED before accepting students without high school diplomas.

 - College graduates, on average, earned 56% more than high school grads in 2015, according to data compiled by the Economic Policy Institute.